AliceRamirez17/a-solar-tale/README.md

 ## 🧠 Team HerCode
 We are a women-led collective creating experiences at the intersection of technology, storytelling, and social impact.

-**Looking for:**
-- Developers (React or Vanilla JS for interactive expansion)
-- Animators / Visual Storytellers
-- Translators (English ↔ Spanish)
-- Educators for age-targeted adaptation

 ---